qlchan24/tp/docs/DeveloperGuide.md

     Using the `targetType` attribute, the execution is now classified as either Supplier-related product deletion (`ps`) or Warehouse-related product deletion (`pw`). <br>

-    Based on the classification, the model will again retrieve the relevant displayed list of warehouse/supplier via `model#getFilteredWarehouseList()` / `model#getFilteredSupplierList()`.
+    Based on the classification, the model will again retrieve the relevant displayed list of warehouse/supplier via `model#getFilteredWarehouseList()` or `model#getFilteredSupplierList()` .

     It then locates the respective warehouse/supplier entry at the `INDEX` passed.
 A product in this entry is to be deleted.